If your struggling with Mental Health issues, please take our survey to see the severity

 Here are 10 practical ways to alleviate any mental health issues and maintain your overall mental wellness :

 - Keep Fit and Active – You need to regularly use your body which will help you feel more grounded, raise your self esteem, help with maintaining your weight and improve your sleep.

 - Have a Good Diet – you need a good balance of all nutrients to enable your body and mind to function well.

-- Drink Responsibly – You may use alcohol to self medicate, particularly if you have feelings of loneliness or are frightened.
+- Drink Responsibly – When someone self-medicates they use alcohol to treat their health problems.
 Drinking may initially help you to relax, but once the drink has worn off, the alcohol makes you feel sluggish and tired.

 - Get Enough Sleep – Try and go to bed at the same time every night.
 Shut down electronic devices at least an hour before bed and resist caffeinated drinks.

-- Discuss your Feelings – As the saying goes “A trouble shared is a trouble halved”.
-Find a trusted friend or consider seeing a good counsellor or psychotherapist who is both empathic and supportive.
+- Discuss your Feelings – Find a trusted friend or consider seeing a good counsellor or psychotherapist who is both empathic and supportive.

 - Rest and Relax – Take regular breaks during your day to help you de-stress and break up your routine